Vegetarian's Japan Guide

 © 海の京都DMO

-The beach at the northern part of Amanohashidate that is also open from late July to mid-August is called Amanohashidate Fuchū Beach.
+The beach at the northern part of Amanohashidate, which is also open from late July to mid-August, is called Amanohashidate Fuchū Beach.
 This is the beach you want to be at for those who want to do SUP and/or sea kayaking.

 The Amanohashidate Activity Center, with all the necessary equipment, is just next to the beach.
 Even if you have no experience, they have well-trained instructors who can guide you throughout the session.